 Composer Jodi Goble writes text-based, character-driven music fueled by her extensive background as a vocal coach and song-specialist collaborative pianist.
 Her compositions have been performed across the United States and internationally and featured on National Public Radio.
 She won the Iowa Music Teachers Association Commission Competition in 2013 and took second prize in the National Association of Teachers of Singing Art Song Competition in 2016.
 She also placed as a NATS ASCA finalist in 2008, 2017, 2020, and 2021, and as the honorable mention winner in 2015.
 Her art songs are published in anthologies by New Music Shelf and North Star Music.

-Ms. Goble’s recent commissions include works for Seaglass Theater, Fudan University, I, the Siren, Iowa State University, Scripps College, Durward Ensemble, and Laura Strickling and the 40x40 Project.
-Her works have recently been performed at the ASEAN Festival of Contemporary Music, the National Opera Center in New York City, Songfest, Jordan Hall, Ames Town and Gown, Omaha Under the Radar, Beijing Central Conservatory, Boston University, the Massachusetts Institute of Technology, Hunan Women’s University, Iowa Composers’ Forum, and the Art Song Preservation Society of New York.
-De Virginibus, her song cycle on texts by Hildegard von Bingen, was recorded by soprano Anne Harley as part of the Voices of the Pearl project.
+Ms. Goble’s recent commissions include works for Seaglass Theater, Fudan University, I, the Siren, Iowa State University, Scripps College, the Durward Ensemble, and Laura Strickling and the 40x40 Project.
+Her works have recently been performed at the ASEAN Festival of Contemporary Music, the National Opera Center in New York City, San Francisco Opera's Atrium Sessions, Songfest, Jordan Hall, Ames Town and Gown, Omaha Under the Radar, Beijing Central Conservatory, Boston University, the Massachusetts Institute of Technology, Hunan Women’s University, Iowa Composers’ Forum, and the Art Song Preservation Society of New York.
+Helen of Troy, her monodrama for mezzo-soprano and chamber instruments, was recorded by the Durward Ensemble on their Prophetic Revolutions album.